Kafilat5/diyora_vishal_spring17/final/Readme.md

 **Steps:**

-1. <a href=" ">University file</a> file is reading and need to clean the file of University Town.
+1. <a href="Data/CSV/university_towns.txt">University file</a> file is reading and need to clean the file of University Town.
 Separate out State name, Town Name and University Name.
 2. For GDP find the Recession Start Quater and Recession End Quater
 3. Convert [City_Median Price](Data/CSV/City_Zhvi_AllHomes.csv) from number of year to Quaters of Housing Data.
 4. Replacing the Abrrievate of States code to State Name of Housing Data.